 You’ve reached the homepage of Darren Tanner.
 I am an assistant professor in the Department of Linguistics at the University of Illinois at Urbana-Champaign, where I am also director of the department’s Electrophysiology and Language Processing Lab.
 I hold joint appointments in the Department of Psychology and the Department of Spanish and Portuguese.
 I am also an affiliate of the SLATE program, Neuroscience Program, as well as the Beckman Institute for Advanced Science and Technology.

 After receiving my BA, MA, and PhD in Linguistics at the University of Washington, where my doctoral research was done in the Cognitive Neuroscience of Language Lab in the Department of Psychology.
 I was a postdoctoral researcher in the Bilingualism and Language Development (BiLD) Lab at the Center for Language Science in the Department of Psychology at Penn State University.
 I previously attended the Vestjysk Music Conservatory in Esbjerg, Denmark and Washington University in St. Louis, where I studied music performance (French Horn) and German.
 I also spent one year a visiting graduate student at the University of Potsdam in Germany.

-I’m also an avid cook, so whenever I’m not doing brainwaves, you’ll likely find me in the kitchen trying to whip up something super tasty.
-I’m a really, really slow jogger (so far the half marathon is my longest distance).
-Oh, and I volunteer at the Champaign County Humane Society.
-You really should adopt a pet.
+When not doing these things, I am an avid cook, so whenever I’m not doing brainwaves, you’ll likely find me in the kitchen trying to whip up something super tasty.
+I’m a really, really slow (but happy) jogger (so far the half marathon is my longest distance).